U.S. Route 33 in Virginia: Richmond metropolitan area

 Continuing eastward across the Piedmont, US 33 heads southeast into Hanover County, where the highway is named Mountain Road.
 The route then passes through the village of Montpelier, after which it meets the western end of SR 54 (Patrick Henry Road).
 US 33 crosses the South Anna River at Ground Squirrel Bridge northwest of Farrington, then expands to a four-lane divided highway just north of the Chickahominy River, where the highway enters Henrico County and becomes Staples Mill Road.
 It then intersects I-295, then meets the northern end of SR 157 (Springfield Road) in the Richmond suburb of Glen Allen.

 In the community of Laurel, US 33 expands to six lanes at its intersection with Parham Road north of the Richmond Staples Mill Road Amtrak station.
 In Dumbarton, US 33 meets the western end of SR 356 (Hilliard Road) and has a partial cloverleaf interchange with I-64 with a flyover ramp from westbound I-64 to eastbound US 33.

 US 33 enters Richmond, an independent city, just before the highway meets US 250 (Broad Street) near The Shops at Willow Lawn.
 US 33 and US 250 continue together southeast along this six-lane boulevard toward downtown Richmond.
 Broad Street also carries the GRTC Pulse bus rapid transit line.
 The two highways parallel the city line to SR 197 (Malvern Avenue), then pass over I-195 with no direct access.
-US 33 and US 250 intersect SR 161 (Boulevard) northwest of the Science Museum of Virginia, in the former Broad Street railroad station.
+US 33 and US 250 intersect SR 161 (Arthur Ashe Boulevard) northwest of the Science Museum of Virginia, in the former Broad Street railroad station.
 US 33 and US 250 split just east of the Siegel Center, home of the Virginia Commonwealth University Rams basketball teams, with US 250 continuing on Broad Street, while US 33 turns north onto Hancock Street.
 The federally numbered highway reaches its eastern terminus at Leigh Street, where it becomes Virginia SR 33.
 SR 33 then heads east as a state-numbered extension of US 33 through the eastern part of Richmond and West Point to the Middle Peninsula on Virginia's Coastal Plain, reaching the Chesapeake Bay at Stingray Point just east of Deltaville.